Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 The response of the update operation contains the ids of the updated objects as data and the number of the updated objects as meta.

-Let's take a look, at how this affected the chocolate objects.
+Let's take a look at how this affected the chocolate objects.

 **Request**: